omeka/omeka-s-enduser/docs/sites/site_resources.md

 Note that the fields for searches by value, class, template, and item set have a large red plus sign to the left of the select options.
 Use these to add more than one search of this kind to your form.
 You can use the red trash can icon to the right of the field to remove it.

+At the bottom of search fields within the draw are a set of buttons to control what happens with your search.
+Clicking the Preview button after creating a search will open a new drawer with the items which meet the criteria of the search.
 If you would like to clear your search, select Reset.
 Once you are satisfied with your items, select Apply to set the universe.

-Even after you've applied your query, you can still Edit, Restore your previous query, or Clear your query.
+Even after you have applied your query, you can still Edit, Restore your previous query, or Clear your query.
 Also, if this is a query that you are likely to repeat, you can select the checkbox to *Keep this query*.

 ![Item resource query element with update options ](../sites/sitesfiles/sites_resources_query_update.png)